mdlister/Another-Techie-Blog/_posts/2025-09-20-Terraform-Mini-Series-Part-2.md

 In many organisations, **RBAC** is the standard.
 We’ll create a Key Vault **with RBAC**, grant the pipeline identity read access to **secrets**, and add a small **demo secret** to prove the wiring—everything managed by Terraform.

+This Key Vault will be used for the infrastructure across all environments and later we will develop a dev, test and prod keyvault for specific secrets for each environment.

 > If your org prefers the legacy **Access policy** model for ADO Variable Groups, you can flip the approach: set `enable_rbac_authorization = false` and replace the role assignment with an `azurerm_key_vault_access_policy` that grants **Get, List**.

+> Object ID needed as the pipeline_principal_id in bootstrap/main.tf is the It's the objectID of the Enterprise App and not the application id.

 Add to `/codebase/modules/azure/core-infra/main.tf`
 ```hcl